 Benefits of a Business Tax Number

-- Identity theft – As an independent contractor you are required to provide your social security number or tax number to your clients.
-Otherwise, they are required to hold 28% of your payments
+- Identity theft.
+As an independent contractor, you need to provide your social security number or tax number to your clients.
+Otherwise, they are required to hold 28% of your payments.

-- Establish independent contractor status – By gaining and filing with a business tax number you are able to show clients you are not an employee and identify yourself as an independent contractor
+- Establish an independent contractor status.
+By gaining and filing with a business tax number, you can show clients you are not an employee and identify yourself as an independent contractor.

 Business Tax Number Related Terms

-You may see a lot of terms being associated with business tax numbers.
-The tax number you need will ultimately depend on the type of business you have and who you are as a business owner.
+You may see a lot of terms associated with business tax numbers.
+The tax number you need will ultimately depend on the type of your business and who you are as a business owner.
 Here we’ll break down some of the more common terms you’ll see:

 SSN – The Social Security Number, used by US residents who manage a business formed as a sole proprietorship

 ITIN – Individual Taxpayer Identification Number.
-This is required for non-US residents who cannot get a SSN.
+This is required for non-US residents who cannot get an SSN.
 Learn everything you need about the ITIN and how to get one.

 EIN – Legally formed businesses such as Corporations and LLCs have an Employer Identification Number or EIN.
 This unique 9-digit number is essentially a business’s social security number.